 Welcome!

-Our office was established in 1985 and is the only center in Maryland offering a comprehensive approach to the use of ultraviolet light and selective laser treatment for the treatment of skin diseases such as psoriasis, eczema and vitiligo.
+Our practice is the only center in Maryland offering an inclusive approach to the use of ultraviolet light and laser treatment (phototherapy) for the treatment of skin diseases such as psoriasis, eczema and vitiligo.
+Phototherapy, often called light therapy, involves exposing the skin to an artificial source of ultraviolet light on a regular basis under medical supervision for therapeutic purposes.

 Practice Information